serverlessworkflow/specification/specification.md

 }
 ```

-**(2) CloudEvent of type "customer-arrival-type" is consumed**: Once the event is consumed, the "eventDataFilter" is triggered.
+**(2) CloudEvent of type "customer-arrival-type" is consumed**: Once the event is consumed, the "dataFilter" is triggered.
 Its "data" expression selects the "customer" object from the events data.
 The "toStateData" expression
 says that we should add/merge this selected event data to the state data in its "customerInfo" property.
 If this property
 exists it should be merged, if it does not exist, one should be created.